-Note (4): The concession admissible to blind candidates shall not be admissible to those suffering from Myopia.

-- (ii) The Commission have discretion to fix qualifying marks in any or all the subjects of the examination. - (iii) If a candidate's handwriting is not easily legible, a deduction will be made on this account from the total marks otherwise accruing to him. - (iv) Marks will not be allotted for mere superficial knowledge. - (v) Credit will be given for orderly, effective and exact expression combined with due economy of words in all subjects of the examination. - (vi) In the question papers, wherever required, SI units will be used. - (vii) Candidates should use only International form of Indian numerals (i.e. 1, 2, 3, 4, 5, 6 etc.) while answering question papers. - (viii) Candidates will be allowed the use of Scientific (Non-Programmable type) Calculators at the conventional (Essay) type examination of UPSC.
+- Note (3): The concession admissible to blind/low vision candidates shall not be admissible to those suffering from Myopia. - (v) The Commission has discretion to fix qualifying marks in any or all the subjects of the examination. - (vi) If a candidate's handwriting is not easily legible, a deduction will be made on this account from the total marks otherwise accruing to him. - (vii) Marks will not be allotted for mere superficial knowledge. - (viii) Credit will be given for orderly, effective and exact expression combined with due economy of words in all subjects of the examination. - (ix) In the question papers, wherever required, SI units will be used. - (x) Candidates should use only International form of Indian numerals (i.e. 1, 2, 3, 4, 5, 6 etc.) while answering question papers. - (xi) Candidates will be allowed the use of Scientific (Non-Programmable type) Calculators at the conventional (Essay) type examination of UPSC.
 Programmable type calculators will however not be allowed and the use of such calculators shall tantamount to resorting to unfair means by the candidates.
 Loaning or interchanging of calculators in the Examination Hall is not permitted.